TritonDataCenter/sdc-cloudapi/docs/index.md

 ## DeleteMachineSnapshot (DELETE /:login/machines/:id/snapshots/:name)

-Deletes the specified snapshot of a machine.
+Deletes the specified snapshot of an instance.

 ### Inputs